-In the wake of last week’s election, Arizona’s Republicans and Democrats are left with a mixed bag of emotions.
+In the wake of the election, Arizona’s Republicans and Democrats are left with a mixed bag of emotions.
 On the one hand, Democrats are thrilled with the reelection of President Barack Obama but dismayed with the loss of Senate candidate Rich Carmona and Sheriff’s candidate Paul Penzone.
 They are overjoyed they picked up seats in both chambers of the legislature but puzzled as to why they lost every seat on the Corporation Commission.

 Republicans feel the reverse, with some so upset by President Obama’s reelection that they have signed a petition to secede from the union.
 And though the idea of secession is ridiculous at best, it highlights the feeling that we are living in a fractured country that is in serious need of repair.

 We know where our differences lie.
 The billions of dollars spent on campaign attack ads made that clear.
 But what about our commonalities?
 What shared values do we have as Americans and as Arizonans?

 Not that long ago, a think tank called the Center for the Future of Arizona put together a report called The Arizona We Want.
 The report identified eight goals important to Arizona’s citizens: quality jobs for all, 21st century careers, creating the “place to be” for talented young people, affordable healthcare, protection of Arizona’s natural environment, modern and effective transportation and infrastructure, empowered citizens, and a sense of connection to one another.

 As with most public policy matters, the devil is in the details.
 But what if our state legislature made a concerted effort to focus their time on theses eight goals, above all else, particularly when considering our state budget?
 I expect we’d see a much different debate at the capitol.